Desk with Laptop, Calculator, Files and small model of house with epc colours

 Mixed Cavity & Solid Wall Construction Mixed Cavity & Solid Wall Construction

 Notice the brick bond of the main building.
 It's stretcher only, indicating a cavity wall.
-This was also supported by looking at the thickness of the wall at a window opening.
+This was also supported by measuring the thickness of the wall at a window opening.

 Notice though the brick bond of the extension at the rear.
 The brick bond is headers and stretchers.
-This indicates a solid brick wall, and this again was supported by looking at the wall thickness at a door opening.
+This indicates a solid brick wall, and this again was supported by measuring the wall thickness at a door opening.

 Cavity Wall Insulation